mathijsvanderkroft/ASReview_Language_Study/README.md

 # ASReview_Language_Study
-A study of the significance of language morphology in active learning aided systematic reviews using ASReview To reproduce the study, perform the following steps:
+A study of the significance of language morphology in active learning aided systematic reviews using ASReview A link to the thesis report will be added soon
+To reproduce the study, perform the following steps:

 1. pull the repository